visualia/visualia_original/README.md

     onMounted(() => {
       const observable = new Runtime().module(notebook, name => {
         if (name == "c") {
-          // Getting data from Obsevable to Visualia:
+          // Getting Obsevable data to Visualia:
           // we loop over Obsevable notebook cells and if the one of them
-          // returns value "a", we set it as Visualia global variable "a"
+          // returns value "c", we set it as Visualia global variable "c"

           return {
             fulfilled(value) {